 Below is some information taken from how we ran the show in 2016 and 2017, plus some early indications of the changes we're making to keep putting on the best show we can.

 Sea Change is a town based festival.
 The venues are indoors, on and around the Totnes High Street.
 We use the Civic Hall (a 1950's community space), St Mary's Church (a stunning 15th century building) and The Barrel House Ballroom (one of the region’s best intimate venues with an amazing gold leaf ceiling).
 The Civic Hall, St Mary's Church and The Barrel House are all within the same square 100 metres.

 The biggest development for 2018 is the introduction of a new venue to be on the historically pioneering Dartington Hall estate.
 It opens up options to have bigger bands, bigger crowds and a later party.
 Totnes will again have a full schedule of events with international guests and curators.
 Dartington is where we can ALL congregate at once, drink some drinks and share in a euphoric live music experience.
-We will provide a full break down of the schedule in the Spring.

 Our neighbours are one mile up the road.
 The camp site will again be based on the stunning Dartington estate and the whole site will again by fully serviced by our shuttle buses.

 The New Lion Brewery (hosting sessions) is just off the High Street, The Bay Horse (hosting a Beer & Cider festival) is right at the top of it and Drift Records is very much the crown jewel on it at No. 103.

 Your weekend wristband gains you access into all of the shows and talks.
 The capacities vary from the ample to the intimate, so there will be queuing and there will be 'one in, one out' on some of the shows.
 Based on the 2016/2017 events this is however very minimal and everybody rotated venue to venue and saw a very full program of music.